 For example, if you are exporting from the UK and importing into Germany, or vice versa, your goods will not typically have to clear customs.
 This may change, however, after the UK leaves the European Union.

-2. Do you need to register for VAT in the country you’re exporting to?
+2. Do you need to register for VAT in the country that you’re exporting to?

 Value Added Tax (VAT) registration means more paperwork and keeping records, which is why companies exporting on a smaller scale sometimes take different approaches.
 If you export on a small scale, consider working through a distributor or employing a specialist to do your VAT administration.